Dodge Magnum: Front end conversion

-A popular modification has been to change the front fascia of the Magnum to that of the 2005-2010 Chrysler 300; the commonality of parts and design of the LX cars means such a swap requires little to no custom fabrication.
+Because a variant of the Magnum was marketed as the Chrysler 300, the Dodge front end can be replaced by the front styling of the 2005-2010 Chrysler 300 with little to no custom fabrication.
 It's also possible to swap on the Charger's front fascia, but doing so is generally a more involved process.
 While the Magnum front fascia can be swapped with that of the Dodge Challenger, it is not a direct bolt-on swap, despite the cars sharing the same platform.